BartMassey/gimp-crosshatch/README.markdown

 Linux and Mac OS X, this means copying `crosshatch.scm` to `~/.gimp-2.6/scripts/` and restarting Gimp.
-For Windows, copy into `C:\Program Files\GIMP-2.0\share\gimp\2.0\scripts` or something---I'm not a Windows user, so I don't really know.
+For Windows, copy into `C:\Program Files\GIMP-2.0\share\gimp\2.0\scripts` or something--I'm not a Windows user, so I don't really know.

 # Future Work